Contact us today

 Transfer to the airport or train station today as we all head home.
 Alternatively, if you have time, we highly recommend that you extend your stay to enjoy a bit of time soaking up all that Santiago has to offer.
 Again, we quote international flights separately on this holiday.

 Walk our favourite sections of the Camino de Santiago over 11 days, all the way from the Pyrenees to the cathedral of Santiago de Compostela whilst staying in beautiful small hotels.
-From the berets and log piles of the Basque Pyrenees to the vast golden plains of Castilla and the ever-flowing waters of Galicia, we bring you the culinary, cultural and physical highlights of the 'French' path of the Camino de Santiago.
+From the berets and log piles of the Basque Pyrenees to the vast golden plains of Castilla and the ever-flowing waters of Galicia, we bring you the culinary, cultural and physical highlights of the 'French' path of the Camino de Santiago walk.

 This holiday consists of walking what we think are the most emblematic and beautiful stretches of the Camino between the Pyrenees and Santiago de Compostela.
 We also feel that the walks chosen convey most succinctly the changing landscapes as you move along the Camino.